CODERORCA/WEATHER-API/README.md

 !
 Before you open the API there are important information you should be aquainted with !

 // Table of content
+1. Install pacakages
-1. Install the API
+2. Install the API
-2. Modify the script
+3. Modify the script
-3. API Key
+4. API Key
-4. Launching the script
+5. Launching the script

+// Install packages

+If you haven't done that in the past I recommend to check if you have additional packages installed.
+This API requires you to have these packages installed:

+- geopy
+- datetime
+- timezonefinder
+- requests
+- pytz
+- pillow

+If you don't then don't worry.
+All you have to do is to Open CMD (Command Prompt) and type in

+pip install (package name)

+and windows should do the rest

-// 1.
+// 2.
 Install the API

 Download the files from my repository and extract them on your Desktop.
 Once you have done that you should see weather_api_1.1.0 on your desktop.
 Check if the following files are located inside that folder: